Application for Early Arrival 2014

-We understand that there may be a variety of private, legitimate reasons to arrive early.
-Those will be handled on a case by case basis.[back to top]
+We understand that a student may have a legitimate reason to arrive early.
+These requests will be handled on a case by case basis.[back to top]

 We know you’re excited to come back, but if you’re not approved to arrive early, there are other options that may work for you.